 27 results Webinar “Towards circular administrative law” During the Week of the Circular Economy, Valérie van 't Lam and Roos Bruijnsteen will walk you through the main developments in the field of circularity in environmental law.
 External safety under the Environment and Planning Act External safety plays a role under the Environment and Planning Act in the drafting of environmental plans and the granting of environmental permits.
 Compared to the former environmental law regime, some important changes are taking place.
 Relevant amendments regarding the environmental permit For the environmental permit under the Omgevingswet (Environment and Planning Act), many things will change compared to the old legislation.
 In this blog, we address a number of important changes.
 Proposal to amend European Emission Trading Scheme (ETS) in context of Fit-for-55 One component of the Fit-for-55 climate package is a revision of the European Emissions Trading System (ETS) to allow the ETS to also contribute to the target of 55% reduction in greenhouse gases by 2030 compared to 1990.
 Paper Dutch Transformation Forum: New value in a new sustainable future Anna Collignon, Marieke Driessen, Valérie van ‘t Lam, Martin In de Braekt and Tom Barkhuysen authored a short paper included in Dutch Transformation Forum’s publication on the road to a sustainable future.
 The Clean Air Agreement and industry: Dutch government aims to tighten emission requirements On 26 March 2021, the implementation agenda for the Clean Air Agreement was presented to the House of Representatives.
 This marks the start of a process of concretizing the arrangements for emission reduction, as laid down in the Clean Air Agreement.
-Netherlands further locked in?
-Council of State limits internal netting of nitrogen emissions The Council of State has changed its case law on internal and external netting.
-This has major implications for activities involving nitrogen.
-In this blog Anna Collignon discusses the new case law.
 Navigating Legal Barriers to Mortgaging Energy Installations at Sea – the Case of the North Sea and the Netherlands The Law of the Seabed reviews the most pressing legal questions raised by the use and protection of natural resources on and underneath the world’s seabeds.
 Construction sector and corona: on the brakes unnecessarily?
 Here and there throughout the construction sector, the corona crisis appears to be unnecessarily slowing down production.
 In particular, the process for granting permits has slowed down.
 Clients are putting certain construction projects on hold, while ten Hydrogen: Consultation by the Dutch regulator (ACM) on the role of group companies of TSOs and DSOs in the Dutch hydrogen market On 30 March 2020, the Dutch Minister of Economic Affairs and Climate Policy presented the ‘Government strategy on hydrogen’, detailing the government strategy and policy agenda on hydrogen.
 Climate case Milieudefensie et al. – The Hague District Court orders Shell to reduce CO2 emissions On May 26, 2021, the District Court of The Hague rendered its judgment in the case between Milieudefensie and others against Shell.
 Legal trend: climate change litigation The Urgenda case against the Dutch government sets a precedent for climate litigation.
 With similar cases pending, this blog offers updates on climate change litigation.
 The impact of the Division’s PAN decision on the permissibility of nitrogen relevant activities?
 On 29 May 2019, in a long-awaited decision, the Administrative Jurisdiction Division of the Council of State (the “Division”) held that the Programmatic Approach to Nitrogen (“PAN”) was adopted in contravention of the Habitats Directive.
 Dutch Data Protection Authority publishes new fining policy The Dutch Data Protection Authority ("DPA") has published its new Fining policy for Administrative Fines.
 Stibbe advises Q-Park Stibbe advises Q-Park on the irrevocable and unconditional offer from KKR Infrastructure to acquire 100% of the outstanding share capital of Q-Park for an enterprise value of €2.95 billion.
 The European Climate Law explained Co-legislators on the European Climate Law reached a provisional agreement on April 21, 2021.
 This Climate Law is one of the key elements of the European Green Deal, published by the European Commission in December 2019.
-Including scope 3 emissions in environmental impact assessments used in public decision-making In this blog post, we discuss the role that Scope 3 emissions can play in project permitting and environmental impact assessments.
-We do this in the light of a landmark decision by the UK Supreme Court on 20 June 2024.
 Climate litigation and ‘fair share’: how fast should the government act to combat climate change?
 In this article, Ali al Khatib and Tess Linders address climate litigation and what is known as the ‘fair share’ of governments.
+Extended producer responsibility for textiles from 2025: what does this mean for textile producers in the Netherlands?
+Sinds 1 juli 2023 is het Besluit uitgebreide producentenverantwoordelijkheid textiel in werking getreden.
+The environmental strategy and the programme (Environment and Planning Act blog series) The Environment and Planning Act introduces two new policy instruments: the environmental strategy and the programme.
+In this blog post, we take a closer look at the nature and function of both instruments within the new environmental law system.
 Pagination Current page 1 Page 2 Next page

 Webinar “Towards circular administrative law” During the Week of the Circular Economy, Valérie van 't Lam and Roos Bruijnsteen will walk you through the main developments in the field of circularity in environmental law.